MrMangoNation/PlantManagementSystemGit/README.md

-This program is made for maintaining and planning for plants It is mostly built for myself in combination for a hydroponics system
+This program is made for maintaining and planning for plants

 There are 2 layers to this program:
 - Database for plants that can be editted
 - GUI which tracks plant growth, and where growth can be logged

 Database:
 - Contains general information of the plant, such as projected growth time, harvest time and additional remarks to keep track of
 - Can be edited easily, to add or remove plants or cultivars